 The plastic panels are made from high density polythylene (HDPE) which has been UV protected for durability.
 The thick-walled, black construction is designed to absorb and retain heat to accelerate the composting process.
 You need a critical mass of material in there to really get it working, but once it’s at least half full, it gets really quite hot.
 Place the palm of your hand against the outside and you can feel the reassuring warmth of crumbly compost in the making.

-An extra large removable lid makes getting your finished compost out a breeze.
-A thoughtful feature is the spring-loaded pin that locks the rotation making filling and removing compost even easier.
+Extra large removable lids makes getting your finished compost out a breeze.
+A thoughtful feature is the spring-loaded pin that independently locks the rotation of each drum making filling and removing compost even easier.
+The powder coated steel frame brings the composter up to a convenient height.

 Full assembly instructions are provided including a list of tools you’ll need.
 The process is quite involved with over 50 nuts and bolts to screw in place, so expect to spend a good couple of hours.
 There’s also some straightforward drilling required through pre-prepared divots in the plastic panels.
-Lifetime provide the drill bit you’ll need.
+Lifetime provide the drill bit you’ll need and all parts are well packed.

 If you have a lot of garden waste and plan to make lots of compost, the Lifetime Compost Tumbler is a great option that will provide years of service.
-It’s also available in a smaller 246 litre and a larger 378 litre capacity.
+It’s also available in single tumbler 305 and 246 litre capacities.

 We’re not so keen on:

-Some customers have complained about metal parts going rusty over time.
+Some customers have experienced metal parts corroding over time.
 We should add that on newer models, Lifetime have applied a more rust resistant paint to all metal parts.

 The assembly is quite involved with some drilling required, but the instructions are detailed and clear.